Does Testosterone Make You Taller? Addressing a Common Myth

 Growth hormone is produced in significant amounts by both men and women, and influences the height of both sexes.
 Growth hormone therapy is a standard treatment for increasing height during adolescence.

 Another clinical trial reported similarly positive results.
-Both boys and girls of short stature grew significantly taller than they were projected to when treated with growth hormone.
+Both boys and girls of shorter stature grew significantly taller than they were projected to when treated with growth hormone.

 Based on the available research, growth hormone can increase height when taken supplementally during adolescence.
 This hormone should only be taken under the supervision and prescription of a doctor.